Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Approach: Anomaly Detection with Knowledge Distillation

 For our study, we use exclusively collection wire-sensor data from the MicroBooNE LArTPC.
 Therefore, each image corresponds to a 2D projection of the ionization activity inside the MicroBooNE LArTPC, and spans $3456$ wire-sensor channels in one dimension, $6400$ 2~MHz-time ticks in the second dimension, and arbitrarily normalized ADC values representing deposited ionization charge as the pixel value.
 Each image contains the 2D projections of ionization activity corresponding to multiple particle interactions.
 Different types of particle interactions differ in ionization ``topology'', i.e.~in the way that their resulting ionization activity is distributed within the image.
 We use these images as inputs to an anomaly detection network, and we seek to identify rare interactions through their anomalous ``topological'' features.

-The size of the $3456\times6400$ input image alone would prevent the deployment of the autoencoder model on many commercially available FPGAs, including those in Alveo U55C~\cite{AMDUG1469} hardware accelerator cards---a commonly targeted platform.
+The size of the $3456\times6400$ input image alone would prevent the deployment of the autoencoder model on many commercially available FPGAs, including those in Alveo U250~\cite{AMDUG1289} hardware accelerator cards---a commonly targeted platform.
 Thus, prior to network input, we downsample the image by a factor of 10 along the time axis.
 Within each resampling window, the ADC values are summed to define a new \emph{pixel intensity}, which forms the input to the neural network.
 Pixel intensities below a threshold value of 10 are set to zero, effectively removing noise, while those exceeding a saturation limit of 100 are clipped.
-While this potentially limits performance on highly-ionizing interactions, this preprocessing ensures that the input image is both noise-suppressed and bounded in dynamic range, which helps reduce network computational footprint.
+These values have been chosen following the visualization example provided from the MicroBooNE Open Dataset documentation.
+An example of the pixel intensity distribution before cutoff and saturation is given in Figure~\ref{fig:pixel_intensity_dist}.
+While this potentially limits performance on highly-ionizing interactions, this preprocessing ensures that the input image is both noise-suppressed and bounded in dynamic range, which helps reduce the network computational footprint.
 Figure~\ref{fig:input_image} shows an example input image after preprocessing.
 It shows multiple high-ionization depositions identified as ``tracks'' or ``showers''.
 Those represent the trails of charged particles in different types of interactions.
-The resulting image, $3456\times640$ pixels in size, is still too large, particularly for applications targeting FPGA deployment.
+The resulting image, $3456\times640$ pixels in size, is still too large for Alveo U250 deployment.
 To enable efficient training and deployment, we further subdivide each image into a (variable) number of smaller segments intended as independent input to the network.
 These smaller inputs allow the model to operate under constrained resource budgets while preserving spatial resolution in the original $3456\times640$ image.

 The total dataset consists of 24,332 $3456\times640$-pixel images, which we split into training, validation, and test sets with respective ratios of 50\%, 10\%, and 40\%.
 Each image is subdivided into segments; the segment sizes we consider in this work include: $864 \times 64$, $64 \times 32$, and $18 \times 16$.
-An example of white dotted lines divide the image in Figure~\ref{fig:input_image} into smaller $864 \times 64$-pixel segments.
+This is illustrated, for example, by the black dotted lines dividing the image in Figure~\ref{fig:input_image} into smaller $864 \times 64$-pixel segments.
 Each segment is treated as an individual 2D input image for the neural network.